elastisys/ck8s-cluster/README.md

 ## Setting up Google as identity provider for dex.

-1. Go to GCP and create a project.
+1. Go to the [Google console](https://console.cloud.google.com/) and create a project.
-Select `APIs &Services` in the menu.

-2. Select `Oauth consent screen` and name the application with the same name as the project of your google cloud project add the top level domain e.g. `elastisys.se` to Authorized domains.
+2. Go to the [Oauth consent screen](https://console.cloud.google.com/apis/credentials/consent) and name the application with the same name as the project of your google cloud project add the top level domain e.g. `elastisys.se` to Authorized domains.

-3. Go to `Credentials` and press `Create credentials` and select `OAuth client ID`.
+3. Go to [Credentials](https://console.cloud.google.com/apis/credentials) and press `Create credentials` and select `OAuth client ID`.
 Select `web application` and give it a name and add the URL to dex in the `Authorized Javascript origins` field, e.g. `dex.demo.elastisys.se`.
-Add `<dex url>/callback` to Authorized redirect URIs field, e.g. `dex.demo.elastisys.se/callback`
+Add `<dex url>/callback` to Authorized redirect URIs field, e.g. `dex.demo.elastisys.se/callback`.

-## Kubernetes resources

-Lastly, create all of the Kubernetes resources in the clusters.
-If the Oauth2 is to work a OAuth2 client need to be created in [google console](https://console.cloud.google.com/apis/credentials) under
-APIs & Services -> credentials.

-The certificates for the ingresses in the system can have either staging or production certificates from letsencrypt.
-There is a limit to the number of production certificates we can get per week.
-So staging is recommended during development, but it will yield untrusted certificates.
-Note that docker will not trust Harbor with staging certs, so you can't push images to Harbor and pods can't pull images from Harbor.

-The option `--interactive` mode can be used when running `deploy-wc/sc.sh` to decide whether or not you want to apply upgrades to helm charts.
-The default is not to use that option.

-There are two optional identity providers for dex: Google and A1 AAA.
-You can activate them by setting environment variables with client ID and secret before running the deploy script as seen below.

-    export GOOGLE_CLIENT_ID=<xxx>
-    export GOOGLE_CLIENT_SECRET=<xxx>
-    export AAA_CLIENT_ID=<xxx>
-    export AAA_CLIENT_SECRET=<xxx>

-    export CERT_TYPE=<prod|staging>

-    # For harbor image chart storage and velero backup storage
-    export S3_ACCESS_KEY=<exoscale_api_key>
-    export S3_SECRET_KEY=<exoscale_secret_key>
-    export S3_REGION=de-fra-1
-    export S3_REGION_ENDPOINT=https://sos-de-fra-1.exo.io
-    export S3_HARBOR_BUCKET_NAME=harbor-bucket
-    export S3_VELERO_BUCKET_NAME=velero-bucket
-    export S3_ES_BACKUP_BUCKET_NAME=harbor-backup

-    # Influx cronjob backup variables.
-    export INFLUX_ADDR=influx.influxdb-prometheus.svc:8088
-    export S3_INFLUX_BUCKET_URL=s3://influxdb-backups
-    export INFLUX_BACKUP_SCHEDULE="0 0 * * *"

-    KUBELOGIN_CLIENT_SECRET="$(cat /dev/urandom | tr -dc A-Za-z0-9 | head -c20)"

-    export KUBECONFIG=$(pwd)/kube_config_eck-sc.yaml
-    ./scripts/deploy-sc.sh infra.json <--interactive>

-    export ECK_SC_KUBECONFIG=$(pwd)/kube_config_eck-sc.yaml
-    export KUBECONFIG=$(pwd)/kube_config_eck-wc.yaml
-    ./scripts/deploy-wc.sh infra.json <--interactive>

 ## OpenID Connect with kubectl